Martin's insightful book list

 Latimer Trust Monthly Reading List – September 2020

 This is a summary of recent books read by Martin Davie, compiling his evaluations and the commendations of others.
-There will be a second list at the end of the month, but in this edition:

 None Greater – The Undomesticated Attributes of God